Walker denies abortion report; Warnock promotes ‘choice’ - NewsBreak

 Walker has been vocally pro-life, supporting abortions without exceptions including rape or incest.
 During the debate, Walker clarified that he supports the “heartbeat bill” because “that’s the bill of the people from Governor Kemp.”

 “I’m a Christian, but I’m also representing the people of Georgia.
-So what the people of Georgia stand for, I’m the same with them,” Walker said.The Georgia Senate debate
+So what the people of Georgia stand for, I’m the same with them,” Walker said.Louisiana man accused of holding girlfriend and 2 other victims at gunpoint with infant baby present, police say

 When asked if there should be any limitations on abortion set by the government, Warnock said, “I think that the women of this country, and the women of this state, woke up one summer morning and a core protection that they’ve known for 50 years was taken from them by an extremist Supreme Court.”